Morning Glucose - What Should It Be at 3 AM?

 Monitor Your Alcohol Intake

-According to the National Institute on Alcohol Abuse and Alcoholism, drinking is considered “to be in the moderate or low-risk range for women at no more than 3 drinks in any one day and no more than 7 drinks per week.
-For men, it is no more than 4 drinks a day and no more than 14 drinks per week.
+According to the Centers for Disease Control and Prevention, drinking is considered to be in the moderate or low-risk range for women at one drink or less in a day and no more than 7 drinks per week.
+For men, it is two drinks or less in a day and no more than 14 drinks per week.

 Switch Up Your Exercise Timing